-- 1. The purpose of this document is to set out the requirements for the annual confidential reporting of the reference ICS and, at the option of group-wide supervisors (GWS), additional reporting during the five-year monitoring period. - 2.
+- 1. The ICS Technical Specifications are comprised of two Parts: - Part 1 (this document) provides a description of ICS Version 2.0; and - Part 2 provides a description of the candidate ICS as a PCR. - 2.
+The purpose of the ICS Technical Specifications is to set out the requirements for the annual confidential reporting of the reference ICS and, at the option of group-wide supervisors (GWS), additional reporting during the five-year monitoring period. - 3.
 The documentation framework for ICS Version 2.0 for the monitoring period consists of three document levels: 1 and 2 together form ICS Version 2.0 for the monitoring period; Level 3 (ie this Technical Specification document) builds on the information in Levels 1 and 2, with additional information to enable the annual confidential reporting.